valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

 * **Show correct task assignee**

   Sometimes when a task was opened, it showed the wrong assignee.
-This has now been fixed.

 * **Bug2**